guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-tawang.md

       </a>
     </div>
   </div>
-  <em>title</em>
+  <em>Road to Thembang</em>
 </div>

-Thembang is a fortified village on top of the mountain and a UNESCO world heritage site.
+Thembang is a fortified village on top of the mountain and a tentative UNESCO world heritage site.
 It was interesting to see how the villagers here lived, walled away from the hustle and advances of civilization barely a few kilometers away.

 <div class="postimg">
   <a href="https://farm8.staticflickr.com/7843/46241041645_9241b1aacf_c.jpg" data-toggle="lightbox">